brandenburg/schedcat/README.md

 Schedcat is a Python library with a C++ core.
 The best way to explore the library is to play with it in the Python shell and to read the source code.

+### Schedulability Tests

+The key purposes of schedcat is to collect and provide schedulability tests.
+In the following example, a task set consisting of three tasks is tested for  schedulability under global EDF scheduling on two and three cores.

 	$ python

 	# load task model